damerakd/Django_Blog_Post/README.md

 Functionalities:
---> Implemented back end database for storing users and there Posts --> Different Users can login and add there Posts
---> Users can request password reset through email if they forgot password
+--> Implemented back end database for storing users and there Posts\n --> Different Users can login and add there Posts\n --> Users can request password reset through email if they forgot password